INDUSTRY

 Step 2: Gain Experience

-It is possible to become an ICU nurse or an ER nurse directly out of nursing school; however, don’t be surprised if some positions will require prior bedside nursing experience.
-This might include at least two to three years of medical surgical nursing.
+It is possible to become an ICU nurse or an ER nurse directly out of nursing school; however, don’t be surprised if some positions require prior bedside nursing experience.
+This might include at least two to three years of med-surg nursing

 Furthermore, an ER may expect their nurses to have an additional two years of bedside ICU experience.
 If that is the case - it may take 4 to 5 years before landing a job in an ER.